 KITS AND DRINKS:

-We have taken all kits out of stock.
+We are adding small amounts of kits and drinks to the stock each week.
 These items take longer to pack and are slowing us down further.
 We do have stock and aim to have these back up ASAP.
-We may place a small number of kits back in stock over the next week or two.

 Freshly fermented hold a 5-star hygiene rating which was recently regranted after an unannounced inspection on 05/03/2020.
 You can view our rating by clicking here.